Interested in health science and already have a degree? Study the one-semester Graduate Certificate in Health Science.

 Addiction is a complex problem that affects the physical and mental health of individuals and their families, and impacts on the wider social environment.
-AUT's addictions papers equip students with the skills to work effectively with people who have substance use and/or gambling related problems in a range of settings.
+AUT's addictions courses equip students with the skills to work effectively with people who have substance use and/or gambling related problems in a range of settings.

-Choose four 15-point papers from:
+Choose four 15-point courses from:

 *Available for a Certificate of Proficiency Application

-The psychology papers in the Graduate Certificate in Health Science are aimed at students who already have a degree or experience in psychology.
+The psychology courses in the Graduate Certificate in Health Science are aimed at students who already have a degree or experience in psychology.
 If you don’t have previous experience in psychology, you should apply for the Graduate Diploma in Health Science.

 PSYC705 Positive Psychology